mosn/layotto/docs/en/api_reference/how_to_generate_api_doc.md

 Then you get:
 - `.pb.go` code
 - API reference docs
-- updated sidebar in the doc site
+- updated the API reference list
+- quickstart document

 That's all :)